DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/custom-plugin-development.md

 * Declare the `clearToolbarFilterValue` action in the `ToolbarFilterState` plugin and clear the `filterValue` state property in the action.
 * Add the `Button` widget near the select box in the `ToolbarFilter` plugin and use the `clearToolbarFilterValue` action as the `onClick` event handler.
-* Get the `toolbarFilterColumnName` getter value in the `ToolbarFilterState` plugin.
+* We already have the `toolbarFilterColumnTitle` getter that is declared in the `ToolbarFilterState` plugin.
+So, we can use the result of this getter in the `ToolbarFitler` plugin.
-* Since we want to get a caption of the `CompanyName` column, we will need to find the required column by its name and get the caption.
-For this task we will get the `columns` getter value that is exported by the [Grid](../reference/grid.md) plugin.

 The following code snippets show this approach in action:

 *file toolbar-filter-state.js:*
 ```jsx
 ...